ceylon-docker/source-runner/README.md

 to override the choice it makes you can specify its name as the <module> argument.

 Use the option -q option to suppress output from the runner itself.

+And finally any arguments after the <module> argument will be passed on to the `ceylon run` command.
 ```

 ### Example